MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-guide.md

 - **Cause**: If the error message contains "Can't create JVM: JNI return code [-6][JNI call failed: Invalid arguments.]," the possible cause is that JVM can't be created because some illegal (global) arguments are set.

 - **Recommendation**: Sign in to the machine that hosts *each node* of your self-hosted integration runtime.
 Check to ensure that the system variable is set correctly, as follows: `_JAVA_OPTIONS "-Xms256m -Xmx16g" with memory bigger than 8G`.
-Restart all the integration runtime nodes, and then rerun the pipeline.
+Restart all the Data Factory runtime nodes, and then rerun the pipeline.

 #### Error code: 20020

-- **Message**: `Wildcard in path is not supported in sink dataset.
+- **Message**: `Wildcard in path is not supported in destination data.
 Fix the path: '%setting;'.`

-- **Cause**: The sink dataset doesn't support wildcard values.
+- **Cause**: The destination data doesn't support wildcard values.

-- **Recommendation**:  Check the sink dataset, and rewrite the path without using a wildcard value.
+- **Recommendation**:  Check the destination data, and rewrite the path without using a wildcard value.

 ### FIPS issue